 Italy is a country with a unique and wonderful way of coordinating events.
 You can ensure that you’re there to enjoy the festivities with just a bit of planning.
-We have compiled a list of our favourite Italian festivals, including public holiday in Italy.
+We have compiled a list of our favorite Italian festivals, including public holidays in Italy.
 Keep in mind that festivals can often lead to closures of other establishments, such as stores and car rental places.
 Restaurants and hotels will be booked up while they are closed.
 This is particularly true for smaller towns.
 If you plan to visit Tuscany during the Feasts of the Immaculate Conception and want to enjoy the Christmas Markets as well as the decorations the hill towns offer, make reservations early.

 January 1, Capodanno